shiffman/icm.shiffman.net/README.md

 Introduction to Computational Media Videos
 ==========================================

 This site organizes a series of video lessons for my [Introduction to Computational Media](https://github.com/ITPNYU/ICM-2013) course at ITP.
+The site is: http://icm.shiffman.net.

 Annotations